UVADS/git-basics/docs/setup.md

 GitHub offers two ways to authenticate your local workstation with GitHub.
 Usernames and passwords are no longer an option, as they present security risks.
 Instead use one of these:

 - **SSH Keys** - the above walkthroughs used SSH keypairs to authenticate your computer to GitHub.
-These allow your pushes and puls, etc. to authenticate seamlessly to GitHub as a full owner of the repository.
+These allow your pushes and pulls, etc. to authenticate seamlessly to GitHub as a full owner of the repository.
 - **Personal Access Tokens (PATs)** - PATs are long, randomized tokens that can be scoped with specific levels of permissions.
 More on how to authenticate using PATs [can be found here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

 ## First-time Configuration